elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 We could address that by making sure that the queues are held only in the main worker.

-#### TaskManager
+#### Task Manager

 Currently, task manager does "claims" for jobs to run based on the server uuid.
-I think this would still work with workers - each task manager in the worker would be doing "claims" for the same server uuid, which I think is basically the same as setting your max_workers to "current max_workers * number of workers"
+We think this could still work with a multi-process setup - each task manager in the worker would be doing "claims" for the same server uuid, which seems functionally the same as setting max_workers to `current max_workers * number of workers`.

-We probably only want one worker doing the task claims, and then when it gets tasks to run, sends them to a worker to run.
+However, as a first step we can simply run Task Manager on the main worker.
+This doesn't completely solve potential noisy neighbor problems as the main worker will still be receiving & serving http requests, however it will at least ensure that other worker processes are free to serve http requests without risk of TM interference.
+Long term, we could explore manually spawning a dedicated child process for background tasks that can be called from workers, and thinking of a way for plugins to tell Core when they need to run things in the background.

-Short term, having only the 'main' worker perform the task claims and executions should be good enough.
+It would be ideal if we could eventually solve this with our multi-process setup, however this needs more design work and could necessitate an RFC in its own right.
+The key thing to take away here is that the work we are doing in this RFC would not prevent us from exploring this path further in a subsequent phase.
+In fact, it could prove to be a helpful first step in that direction.

 #### Alerting